NorthTor/Ranger/README.md

 # Ranger
-Public FW / SW for the Ranger module
+Public FW / SW for the AceHigh Ranger module